 For twenty years Matthew has maintained a private teaching studio and is available for lessons in trombone, piano, and composition.
 Matthew specializes in adult beginners who wish to play the piano for personal fulfillment.
 Matthew is available for workshops and lectures on improvisational creativity, as well as individual self-exploration sessions for creative and performing artists.

 Muse & Psyche, LLC

-Muse & Psyche is the combination of two worlds: music and psychology.
+is the combination of two worlds: music and psychology.
 Muse & Psyche is a company providing musical services, books, recordings, videos, articles, and a podcast to foster creativity & well-being through creative music-making.
+Muse is the Ancient Greek to think, to inspire and refers to the inspiration of music.
+Psyche (pronounced psy-key) is the animating spirit or the soul.
 Services include individual instruction, artist’s counseling/ coaching, & workshops to cultivate self-actualization through creative music-making and psychological principles.

 Nazareth, Pen Argyl, Wind Gap, Stroudsburg, Poconos, Lehigh Valley, Easton, Bethlehem, Trombone, music, piano, teacher, lessons, instruction